MicrosoftDocs/sql-docs/docs/reporting-services/work-with-shared-datasets-web-portal.md

 ### Cache Refresh Plans

-You can use Cache Refresh Plans to create schedules for preloading the cache with temporary copies of data for a shared dataset.
+You can use Cache refresh plans to create schedules for preloading the cache with temporary copies of data for a shared dataset.
 A refresh plan includes a schedule and the option to specify or override values for parameters.
 You cannot override values for parameters that are marked read-only.
 You can create and use more than one refresh plan.
+If you create a KPI based on a shared dataset, the dataset has to have a cache refresh plan.
+Otherwise, it won't update.

 Default role assignments that enable you to add, delete, and change shared datasets for cache refresh plans are Content Manager, My Reports, and Publisher.